rust-stuco/lectures/week1/slides.md

 # Course Logistics: Homework

-* Homeworks are designed to take 30-45 minutes per week
+* Homeworks are designed to take less than an hour per week
-* If you are spending more than an hour, please let us know!
+* If you are spending more than that, please let us know!
 * Autograded assignments through Gradescope
 * 7 late days
     * Can use them any time in the semester